bazelbuild/bazel-website/designs/index.md

 ### Update the status

-When iteration is complete, create a new PR to update the status of the proposal.
+Create a new PR to update the status of the proposal, when iteration is complete.
 Send the PR to the same lead reviewer and cc the other reviewers.

 To officially accept the proposal, the lead reviewer approves the PR after ensuring that the other reviewers agree with the decision.